Corporate Governance

 5.

-The indicator for performance-linked compensation is net profit attributable to owners of the parent that is directly linked to the return of profits to shareholders.
+The indicator for performance-linked compensation is net profit attributable to shareholders of the parent that is directly linked to the return of profits to shareholders.

 Total Amount of Consolidated Compensation for Each Officer